Virtuant/hadoop-admin-2019/docs/spark-on-hbase.md

 **Objective**: Learn how to access and query HBase tables using Apache Spark.

-**Successful outcome**:  You will access and query HBase tables using Apache Spark.
+**Successful outcome**:  You will access and query HBase tables using Spark.

 In this lab, we will see how to access and query HBase tables using Apache Spark.
-Spark can work on data present in multiple sources like a local filesystem, HDFS, Cassandra, Hbase, MongoDB etc. Now, we will see the steps for accessing HBase tables through spark.
+Spark can work on data present in multiple sources like a local filesystem, HDFS, Cassandra, Hbase, MongoDB etc. Now, we will see the steps for accessing HBase tables through Spark.

 ----